smaclell/smaclell.github.io/_drafts/basic-powershell-remoting.md

   creditlink: https://www.flickr.com/photos/johnsonderman/16031914875/
 ---

-Using remote PowerShell commands is a great way to remotely manage servers.
+Using remote PowerShell commands is a great way to manage servers.
 I have been spending more time using Windows 2012 Server Core which makes using remote tools essential.
+Instead of connecting using Remote Desktop, I try to do everything using PowerShell remotely.
 In this post, I will show off some extremely basic remote PowerShell commands, ``Enter-PSSession`` and ``Invoke-Command``.

-Using PowerShell Remoting has changed how I manage other computers.
-Instead of connecting using Remote Desktop I try to do everything using PowerShell remotely.
-I am going to show you some techniques for running commands remotely.

-Shameless plug: if you have never used PowerShell before I strongly encourage you to learn [Get-Command, Get-Help and Get-Member][learn-ps] before getting started.

 Let's start with a simple command: